 Distribution of drugs is a very serious charge that carries potential prison time.
 A second or subsequent conviction for distribution of drugs carries a mandatory state prison sentence.
+It’s important to seek legal help from a Middlesex County distribution of drugs attorney if you are facing such charges.
+Contact Attorney Chris Spring today by calling (617) 513-9444.

 In order to convict a defendant of distribution of drugs, the Commonwealth must prove beyond a reasonable doubt that: